Skip to main content

 tip

-aria-label provides a textual description of an element's purpose or action for assistive technologies, ensuring that users relying on screen readers can understand and interact with the element, even if its visible text or appearance is unclear or insufficient.
-Where as label is strictly for visibility.
+label is strictly for visibility.
+By contrast, aria-label provides a textual description of an element's purpose or action for assistive technologies.
+This ensures that users relying on screen readers can understand and interact with the element, even if its visible text or appearance is unclear or insufficient.

-If the attribute is a boolean and the mode is set to "boolean" this allows GenesisElement to add or remove the attribute from the element.
+You can configure an attribute as a boolean by setting the optional mode parameter to boolean on the @attr decorator.
+If the attribute is a boolean and the mode is set to "boolean", this enables GenesisElement to add or remove the attribute from the element.

 @customElement({